unikraft/loupe/README.md

 - Docker
 - python3, with [python-git](https://pypi.org/project/python-git/)
   (`pip3 install gitpython`)
-- a recent-enough Linux kernel to support seccomp and ptrace
+- a recent-enough Linux kernel to support seccomp and ptrace (i.e., if your Linux kernel doesn't support them, you really seriously should update your setup :innocent:)

 Once these dependencies have been installed, the setup is very simple: `make all`